 That Samaritan woman is so many women today.
 How many women go from man to man to man to man trying to fill a void that they just can’t put their finger on?
 And since they cannot put their finger on it they go about creating chaos and dysfunction in their lives by getting into toxic relationships.
 When the relationship does not work they move on to someone else, chasing after that feeling of love.
 They never really find love, because the type of love that they are seeking cannot come from a man or being in a relationship.
 It is a love that comes from within.

 It was so significant that Jesus came up to that woman.
 He knew that she had been looking for love in all the wrong places and has now settled on being a live in girlfriend all for the sake of not being alone.

-I guess it is true when the Bible says “there is nothing new under the sun.”
+There is nothing new under the sun.
 There were women who were needy and desperate over a man then, just like they are women who are needy and desperate over a man now.

 “Jesus answered her, ‘If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.’
 Sir,’ the woman said, ‘you have nothing to draw with and the well is deep.
 Where can you get this living water?”
 John 4:10-11